Karl Dönitz: Hunter-killer era

 Dönitz's plan for 1944 was simply to survive and await the XXI and Type XXIII submarines.
 New radars were on the horizon and a direction finding antenna for Naxos was scheduled for use.
 Dönitz established a naval operations scientific staff to focus on more powerful centimetric radars.
 Production of submarines was streamlined.
 Parts for eight major sections were fabricated across 60 plants in Europe and assembled at Hamburg, Danzig and Bremen to ease the pressure of bombing and congestion at shipyards.
 The first of the new generation boats were expected by April 1944.
 Dönitz hoped for 33 per month by September.
 In early 1944, Dönitz opted to concentrate west of Ireland, at 15 and 17° west, in the hope convoys would come to them.
 Single boats were still sent to the Mediterranean and Indian Ocean.
 With 66 vessels at sea at any one time, and with 200 boats operational, the BdU was still a viable threat and he believed the force could achieve modest success.
 The U-boats were painfully slow, strategically, operationally and tactically.
 Crossing the Atlantic took up to a month compared to a week in 1942.
 Positioning west of Ireland could take several weeks submerged.
 In the first quarter of 1944, U-boats sank only three of the 3,360 ships that passed south of Ireland.
-In return 29 crews were lost.

-A major concern to Dönitz was Operation Overlord, the long predicted landing in France, and what role the U-boat arm and surface forces could play in the defence.
+In return 29 crews were lost.A major concern to Dönitz was Operation Overlord, the long predicted landing in France, and what role the U-boat arm and surface forces could play in the defence.
 He was sensitive to a landing on the Bay of Biscay but retained boats there only for operational readiness.
 Dönitz ended reconnaissance operations in the region.
 In the BdU war diary he wrote of ending operations since "otherwise the strong enemy air activity will lead to high losses which would only be acceptable if an immediate landing on the Biscay coast were expected.
-As this is no longer considered an acute danger the boats will remain at readiness in the concrete shelters."

-When the D-day landings took place on 6 June 1944, the U-boats were ordered into action with the awareness that the western flank of the invasion would be well protected at sea.
+As this is no longer considered an acute danger the boats will remain at readiness in the concrete shelters."When the D-day landings took place on 6 June 1944, the U-boats were ordered into action with the awareness that the western flank of the invasion would be well protected at sea.
 Operational experience with the snorkel was too scant to devise instructions for its use.
 The narrow, shallow, waters of the English Channel provided few opportunities for charging the batteries.
 Dönitz feared the task was impossible.
 The Holzbein group based at Brest, sent 15 submarines into action against the Cherbourg peninsula landings part of a 36-strong flotilla.
 Only eight had snorkels.
 The seven non-snorkel boats were ordered to attack on the surface.
-The BdU war diary entry on 6 June 1944 states that "for those boats without schnorchel this means the last operation."
+The BdU war diary entry on 6 June 1944 states that "for those boats without schnorchel this means the last operation".
 Of the 15, only five got near to the invasion fleet.
 Five of the snorkel boats survived.
 In exchange for 10 U-boats with the survivors damaged, two frigates, four freighters, and one tank landing ship were sunk.
 22 U-boats were sunk from 6 to 30 June 1944.
 On 5 July 1944, the Allied Operation Dredger permitted hunter-killer groups to roam the Western Approaches and Biscay making it a "no-go area" for U-boats.
 U-boat operations against Normandy landings were a fiasco.
 Dönitz and the high command had been ignorant of the true scale of the naval D-day effort.
 Dönitz claimed his men sank five escorts, 12 merchant ships and four landing craft for 20 submarines and 1,000 men, of whom 238 were rescued.
-Dönitz's claims underplayed German losses, which were, in fact, 41 submarines from 82 in France, a 50 percent loss rate.
+Dönitz's claims underplayed German losses, which were, in fact, 41 submarines from 82 in France, a 50 per cent loss rate.